jjdenhertog/music-search/README.md

 The `music-search` library comes with a set of default configurations, so you can use it right away without any setup.
 Here’s a breakdown of each default option:

-- **filterOutWords**: By default, the library filters out certain common words and phrases often found in music titles that don’t contribute to unique identification.
+- **filterOutWords**: filters out certain common words and phrases often found in music titles that don’t contribute to unique identification.
 These include:
   - "original mix"
   - "radio edit"
   - "single edit"